spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 Indicate Title Source using one of the two options described below, in order of preference:

 Option 1.
-Please specify a URI or other permanent identifier if possible, for example, if the title was retrieved from an online archival catalogue: https://concordia.accesstomemory.org/artist-as-worker-ideas-on-work
+Please specify a URI or other permanent identifier if possible, for example, if the title was retrieved from an online archival catalogue.
+Example: https://concordia.accesstomemory.org/artist-as-worker-ideas-on-work

 Option 2.
 If no URI is possible, please cite the secondary source in free text